timescale/docs/use-timescale/ingest-data/import-parquet.md

 </Procedure>

-And that is it, you have imported your data from a Parquet file to a Timescale Cloud service.
+And that is it, you have imported your data from a Parquet file to your $SERVICE_LONG.

 [apache-parquet]: https://parquet.apache.org/
 [apache-parquet-file-format]: https://parquet.apache.org/docs/file-format/